-Before we move on to look at the feedheater, have a look at the following two questions and compare your answers with those at the end of the module.
+Before we move on to look at the feedheater, have a look at these two questions and compare your answers with those at the end of the module.

-Q5.2 What happens to the pressure of the engine coolant in an automobile after the engine is shutdown?
+What happens to the pressure of the engine coolant in an automobile after the engine is shutdown?
+How is the effect you describe put to good use?

-Q5.3 A tank of liquid propane is used for a period of time.
+A tank of liquid propane is used for a period of time.
 The pressure in the tank falls and heavy frost forms on the outside of the propane tank.
 Explain why the pressure has fallen and why the frost has appeared.